KotlinFoundation/Programming-in-Kotlin-homework/Homework-2/README.md

 }
 println(list) // []
 ```
-To learn how to achieve this you can look through [AbstractList code](https://hg.openjdk.org/jdk8/jdk8/jdk/file/tip/src/share/classes/java/util/AbstractList.java) and pay attention to `modCount` property.
+To learn how to achieve this, you can look through the methods of [`AbstractList`](https://github.com/openjdk/jdk/blob/master/src/java.base/share/classes/java/util/AbstractList.java) and pay attention to `modCount` property.

 ### Entries, Keys and Values

-Entries and other properties of `MutableMap` and `Map` are _views_ of the underlying collection.
-It means that they should not be a copy of the collection, but simply provide another way of access to the original collection.
+The `entries`, `keys`, and `values` properties declared in `MutableMap` and `Map` are backed by the underlying map.
+It means that they should not store a copy of the tree's data, but provide another way of access to the original collection.

+To implement them correctly for `MutableMap`, the subsequent contracts must be adhered to:

+1. The structural changes of tree have to be reflected in entry, key, or value collections.
+1. When something is removed from such sets, it has to be reflected in the underlying collection.
+If an element is removed using `entries`, `keys`, `values` properties, then the according node has to be removed from the tree.
+1. Despite that the collections are mutable, addition support is not required: you can just throw [`UnsupportedOperationException`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-unsupported-operation-exception) in its implementation.

 Example:
 ```kotlin
 val simpleMap = mutableMapOf(1 to "a", 2 to "b")
 val entries = simpleMap.entries